gbmhunter/blog/content/electronics/circuit-design/esd-protection/index.md

 Extra diodes, external to the IC, can be added to prevent leakage currents through CMOS IO pins on devices which have ESD protection diodes to VCC and GND.
 The following image shows how they would be connected to the IC of interest.

-{{< figure src="/images/2011/09/protection-diodes-to-disable-esd-diodes-on-cmos-io.png" width="489px" caption="Adding external diodes to disable the internal ESD diodes in an IC.
+{{< img src="protection-diodes-to-disable-esd-diodes-on-cmos-io.png" width="489px" caption="Adding external diodes to disable the internal ESD diodes in an IC.
 Image from http://www.intersil.com/content/dam/Intersil/documents/isl4/isl43l410.pdf."  >}}

 However, this approach has it's disadvantages.
 The actual supply voltage seen by the IC is reduced by twice the voltage drop (`\(V_f\)`) across the diodes (normally 2x 0.5-0.7V = 1.0-1.4V).
 Also, the IC ground is now significantly different from the system ground.
 This can upset single-ended ADC measurements and other analogue functions.